DeclanChidlow/vale.rocks/src/posts/the-implementation-of-this-site.md

 ### Analytics

-I collect some anonymous analytics on my site.
-Not because I feel the need to spy on my users every move, but because [I rather enjoy nerding out and analysing the traffic](/posts/traffic-analysis).
+I collect analytics on Vale.Rocks.
+You can [check out my analysis and some info about why I choose to collect them](/posts/traffic-analysis).

 As for _how_ analytics are collected, I do it via [GoatCounter](https://www.goatcounter.com), which provides simple, lightweight, and open-source analytics.
 It'll be blocked by pretty much every content blocker, which has some significant skews on the data.
 I make all that collected data public at [stats.vale.rocks](https://stats.vale.rocks).